 With COVID-19 impacting the economy so intensely, many associations are trying to find the balance between upholding their value proposition and making enough money to stay afloat.
 Many organizations were forced to furlough employees, make budget cuts to upcoming projects and halt innovations left and right.

-That’s why Don Dea, Pamela Kaul, Mark Dorsey, Larry Robertson, Joel Albizo, Paul Pomerantz, Michelle Mason and Gary LaBranche joined together for “Who Stole My Playbook: 2021 Perspectives from Association Leaders,” a podcast discussion presented by digitalNow, during which this group of association industry leaders discussed what’s changed since the pandemic and how associations can spring forward into 2021 — and beyond.
+That’s why Don Dea, Pamela Kaul, Mark Dorsey, Larry Robertson, Joel Albizo, Paul Pomerantz, Michelle Mason and Gary LaBranche joined together for “Who Stole My Playbook: 2021 Perspectives from Association Leaders,” a podcast discussion led by Association Strategies and produced by Fusion Productions/digitalNow, during which this group of association industry leaders discussed what’s changed since the pandemic and how associations can spring forward into 2021 — and beyond.

 “We’ve been talking about value proposition for years in the association space and sometimes those are very shallow and hollow words, and with so much focus on monetization over the years I wonder if we’ve lost where the true value is,” said Pamela Kaul, the President of Association Strategies, Inc. “How do you balance the need to make money with this whole notion of value?”

 “A value proposition refers to the value a company promises to deliver to customers should they choose to buy their product,” wrote Alexandra Twin.
 “The value proposition provides a declaration of intent or a statement that introduces a company's brand to consumers by telling them what the company stands for, how it operates, and why it deserves their business.”

 For example, an organization can promise its members convenience, personalization, innovation, further education and much more.
 These offers are what sets one organization apart from its competitors.

 It can be too easy to automatically dismiss an organization’s value proposition when money gets tight.
 Why would you spend money you don’t have without the promise of financial gain?